LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 - Proximity to library and mobile library services
 - Availability of transport such as number of households with a car or public transport options

-## The data schema
+## The data schema and LSOAs

 The data schema for membership is detailed on a [separate schema website](https://schema.librarydata.uk/membership).
-A sample record using the schema could look as follows
+A sample record using the schema is shown below.